 Due to the covid-19 crisis, Andorra prepared a package of measures or plan for 2023 called "Horitzó 23" with which it intends to face the dire consequences that this pandemic has caused, especially as regards the economic ones.
 One of the 77 initiatives of the plan is the modification of the Law 35/2014, on electronic trust services to include in these all systems blockchain.

 This law was passed in 2014 and seeks to regulate those electronic services that require trustnamely: electronic signatures and seals, certificates of authentication, and electronic delivery services and time stamps.
 Thus, the modification of the law would give all cryptocurrencies and other blockchain-based technologies the legal value of being reliable and usable.

-That is, the implications of the law they go far beyond cryptocurrencies, since it implies admitting the value of distributed consensus that technology itself manages to make a reality.
-If we continue along these lines, we may be talking a few years from now about legally granting notarial and contractual validity, registration and exchange, etc. to all the tools that use blockchain and even to be able to issue cryptos.
-Not bad, although we will see what it really translates into.
+However, the implications of these laws they go far beyond cryptocurrencies, since it implies admitting the value of distributed consensus that technology itself manages to make a reality.
+If it continues in this line, we could be talking in a few years to legally give notarial and contractual validity, registration and exchange, etc. to all the tools that use blockchain and even to be able to issue cryptos.

 Mining and blockchain business in Andorra